IBM 1401: Architecture

-IBM called the 1401's character code BCD, even though that term describes only the decimal digit encoding.
+IBM called the 1401's character code BCD ("binary-coded decimal"), even though that term describes only the decimal digit encoding.
 The 1401's alphanumeric collating sequence is compatible with the punched card collating sequence.

 Associated with each memory location are two other bits, called C for odd parity check and M for word mark.
 M is present in memory but not on punched cards, and has to be set using special machine instructions; when printing memory it is typically displayed by underlining the character.
 C is calculated automatically and is also not present on punched cards.

 Each memory location then, has the following bits: